LorenzoGurri/lorenzogurri.github.io/_mt2/07-filters.md

 author: Lorenzo Gurri
 ---

-In this post I talk about implementing some simple filters using the `lv2` library in Rust.
+In this post I talk about implementing four filters using the `lv2` library in Rust.

 ## Amplitude LFO